A visual introduction to information theory: Channels

 \subsection{Channels as matrices}

-A noisy channel is equivalent to a conditional probability distribution $\prob{\yrv \mid \xrv}$, and in the case of a discrete outcome space, this can be visualized either as a mapping or a matrix \figrefsub{what_are_channels}{a}.
-In the matrix form, which we denote $\mathbf{P}_{\yrv \mid \xrv}$, each column is the conditional distribution $p(y \mid \xrv = x)$, which describes the probability that the input $x$ will map to each possible output in $\mathcal{Y}$, This describes the noise distribution of that input.
+A noisy channel is equivalent to a conditional probability distribution $\prob{\yrv \mid \xrv}$, and for a discrete outcome space, this can be visualized either as a mapping or a matrix \figrefsub{what_are_channels}{a}.
+In the matrix form, which we denote $\mathbf{P}_{\yrv \mid \xrv}$, each column is the conditional distribution $p(y \mid \xrv = x)$, which describes the probability that the input $x$ will map to each possible output in $\mathcal{Y}$.
+This describes the noise distribution of that input.
 Since each column is itself a probability distribution, it sums to $1$.

-Using the channel matrix, two quantities of interest can be computed.
-The output distribution can be described by a vector of probabilities $\mathbf{p}_\mathrm{Y}$, and it can be computed from the input distribution $\mathbf{p}_\mathrm{X}$ by multiplying it by the channel matrix \figrefsub{what_are_channels}{b}:
+The channel matrix lets us compute two quantities of interest.
+The output distribution $\mathbf{p}_{\mathrm{Y}}$ is the product of the channel matrix and the input distribution $\mathbf{p}_{\mathrm{X}}$ \figrefsub{what_are_channels}{c}:

-The joint distribution $\mathbf{P}_{\xrv, \yrv}$ is also useful because it is needed in the computation of conditional entropy and mutual information.
-It can be found by putting in the input probability vector $\mathbf{p}_\mathrm{X}$ along the diagonal of a matrix and multiplying by the channel matrix \figrefsub{what_are_channels}{c}:
+The joint distribution $\mathbf{P}_{\xrv, \yrv}$, needed for computing conditional entropy and mutual information, can be found by multiplying the channel matrix by a diagonal matrix of the input probabilities \figrefsub{what_are_channels}{d}:

 Unlike $\mathbf{P}_{\yrv \mid \xrv}$, for which each column is a probability distribution and sums to $1$, all entries of $\mathbf{P}_{\xrv, \yrv}$ together sum to $1$ since the whole matrix is a joint probability distribution.